elixir-crawly/crawly/documentation/experimental_ui.md

 3. View and validate scraped items for quality assurance and data analysis purposes.
 4. View individual items and compare them with the actual website.

-## Project status

-Currently the project is in early alpha stage.
-We're constantly working on making it more stable.
-And currently running it for long running jobs.
-So far it did no show major problems, however we accept that there will be problems on such early stages!
-If you are one of those who has them, please don't hesitate to report them here.

 ## Setting it up

 You can find setup examples [here](https://github.com/oltarasenko/crawly_ui/tree/master/examples)